BranniganLab/blobulator/VMD_scripts/README.md

 from the Extensions drop down menu
 `Extensions > Tk Console`

-Using the Linux cd command, cd to the file location of the downloadedfiles.
+Using the Linux cd command, cd to the downloaded file location.
 Below is an example of accessing the proper direcotry in the Tk Console

 ``` cd /VMD/blobulator ```